 In the event that Dr. Merchant's employment is terminated by Medicenna other than for cause, Dr. Merchant shall be entitled to receive a lump sum payment equal to one and one half times his then annual base salary (less applicable source deductions) as well as any bonus eligible but not yet paid as of the time of termination.
-As at March 31, 2019, this obligation would have been \$562,500.
-In addition, all unvested stock options will become immediately vested and exercisable.
-In the event of termination without cause or for good reason either in connection with or twelve months following a change of control, Dr. Merchant shall be entitled to severance pay equivalent to one times his then annual base salary (less applicable source deductions) as well as any bonus eligible but not yet paid as of the time of termination.
-As at March 31, 2019, this obligation would have been \$562,500.
-In addition, all unvested stock options will become immediately vested and exercisable.
+As at March 31, 2020, this obligation would have been \$562,500.
+In addition, all unvested Options will become immediately vested and exercisable.
+In the event of termination without cause or for good reason either in connection with or twelve months following a change of control, Dr. Merchant shall be entitled to severance pay equivalent to one and one half times his then annual base salary (less applicable source deductions) as well as any bonus eligible but not yet paid as of the time of termination.
+As at March 31, 2020, this obligation would have been \$562,500.
+In addition, all unvested options will become immediately unvested options will be entitled to severance pay equivalent to one and one half times his then annual base salary (less applicable source deductions) as well as any bonus eligible but not yet paid as of the time of termination.
+As at March 31, 2020, this obligation would have been \$562,500.
+In addition, all unvested Options will become immediately vested and exercisable.